Accessing Adastra

 Interactive jobs

-Most users will find batch jobs an easy way to use the system, as they allow you to hand off a job to the scheduler, allowing them to focus on other tasks while their job waits in the queue and eventually runs.
+Most users will find batch jobs as an easy way to use the system.
+Indeed, they allow the user to hand off a job to the scheduler, allowing the user to focus on other tasks while the job waits in the queue and eventually runs.
 Occasionally, it is necessary to run interactively, especially when developing, testing, modifying or debugging a code.

 Small job